OmMistry25/syllabus_suggestions/README.md

 ## License

-This project uses the following license: [MIT License](https://opensource.org/licenses/MIT).
+This project uses the following license: GPL-3.0 license.